AI4Finance-Foundation/FinRL-Meta/tutorials_notebook/README.md

 **Principles**:

 1) Do not put definitions of functions in notebooks, which should be put in .py in the folders except tutorials_notebook and tutorials_python.
-2) The first part is installing commands.
+2) The contents in notebooks are separated into two parts.
+The first part is installing commands.
 Then the second part is copied from the corresponding .py from tutorials_python.

 ## File Structure